 An Ounce of Prevention

 If you, like me, have been hit by your boyfriend, fiancee, or husband and have broken up with the abuser, you may be hesitant to date again.
 Some of us seem to attract abusive types.
 That can be helped by developing positive self-esteem and an assertive demeanor, both of which are beyond the scope of this article, but I'll give references that helped me at the end of this hub.
 What you can do immediately is to protect yourself from getting into another abusive relationship.
 There are lots of decent, loving, good guys out there.
 You need to be available for positive relationships by staying out of the bad ones.

-The most important rule is not to commit (engagement or living together) to anyone unless you've been seeing them regulary for at least six months.
+The most important rule is not to commit (engagement or living together) to anyone unless you've been seeing them regularly for at least six months.
 In this time, keep a lookout for the warning signs that follow.
 (Guys, the characteristics in this article will predict an abusive woman, too.
 Just change the pronouns.)
-This checklist comes from a local woman's shelter and counseling service,
+This checklist comes from a local woman's shelter and counseling service.

 If you notice any of the last four signs, run, don't walk, away from the relationship.
 The person is likely a batterer.
 For the other signs, three or more shows signs of danger, or even two if the traits are very exaggerated like extreme jealousy over ridiculous things.
 For example, you come home from work 5 minutes late and he's sure you were kissing your ex-boyfriend in an alley for those 5 minutes no matter how reasonable your explanation is.